Young David stood and looked at Goliath face-to-face.

 1 Sam.
 17:48

-Many of us face a giant called “despair”.
+Many of us face a giant called guilt, pride, doubt or despair.

-He has marched out on the field of battle, confident of his ultimate triumph over us.
+Satan (our enemy) has marched out on the field of battle, confident of his ultimate triumph over us.
 We’ve been rightly tutored that there are enemies that can destroy us.
-And we’ve also been indoctrinated to accept their control and the inevitable slavery with a spirit of meekness.
+I suppose that should terrify us.
+And we’ve also been indoctrinated to accept their control, and the inevitable slavery, with a spirit of timidity.

 The ‘monster’ of despair is real and brutal.
 Our destruction is inevitable in his mind.
 Satan does expect to win over your soul, but Jesus stands as our advocate shielding us.
 We are saved because He wants us saved.